UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 > `working copy` is all the files on your computer that are a part of your local repository

-## Setting up a Github repository
+## Setting up a GitHub repository

-Let's create a new Github repository.
+Let's create a new GitHub repository.

-1. Go to [Github](https://github.com) and make sure you are logged in.
+1. Go to [GitHub](https://github.com) and make sure you are logged in.
 2. On the landing page click `New Repository`.
 3. Repository name: git-workshop
-4. Description: UA Carpentries git workshop
+4. Description: UA Carpentries Git workshop
 5. Add a license: select MIT (it's the most open)
 6. Click `Create Repository`